danielgtaylor/huma/README.md

 ## The Router

-The Huma router is the entrypoint to your application.
+The Huma router is the entrypoint to your service or application.
 There are a couple of ways to create it, depending on what level of customization you need.

 ```go
 // Simplest way to get started, which creats a router and a CLI with default